street13capital/st13/README.md

 # st13 📉📈
 Python package for trend analysis using technical analysis of price behaviour around trend lines.

-This is still in Pre-Alpha, the framework for downloading data, plotting log chart, with horizontal trendlines is done.
+This is still in Pre-Alpha, the framework for downloading data, plotting log chart with trendlines is done.

-Next up is coding in the turning points detection on sloping trendlines and plot the lines on the asset log chart.
+Next up is improving the trendlines detection and plotting, before coding in price behaviour analysis.

 To install the latest version of st13 Python package